fluxsocial/Junto/junto-rust/zomes/docs/expression.md

 **Perspective**: String which outlines which perspective to view posts from.
 This can be any of the following values: "dos", "random" or "address".
 Dos tells the function to make degree of seperation query.
 Random tells function to make a random query for posts.
 Otherwise it should be an address: this address should be for a user created perspective.

-**Query Points**: This is the parameter which defines how your query will be run in the function.
+**Attributes**: This is the parameter which defines how your query will be run in the function.
 The query parameter should be in the following format: ["query_value<query_type>", ...] (and so on for each parameter)".
 Each parameter will confine expression result(s) to only those objects.

 **Query Options**: QueryOptions is a Rust Enum - the parameters for this enum are as follows: FilterPopular, FilterNew, FilterOld.
 Any of these enum value(s) should be passed as a string exactly as seen above.
 Other enum value in subsequent arguments should also be passed as strings exactly matching the enum variant.